Lightning-AI/pytorch-lightning/docs/source/advanced/training_tricks.rst

     3. The found batch size is saved to either `model.batch_size` or `model.hparams.batch_size`
     4. Restore the initial state of model and trainer

-.. warning:: Batch size finder is not yet supported for DDP or any of its variations, it is coming soon.

 Advanced GPU Optimizations
 --------------------------